-Mr. Chung Pui Lam, SBS, OBE, JP, aged 74, was appointed as an Independent Nonexecutive Director of the Company in March 2001.
+Mr. Chung Pui Lam, GBS, OBE, JP, aged 75, was appointed as an Independent Non-executive Director of the Company in March 2001.
 Mr. Chung is also a chairman of the Remuneration Committee and a member of each of the Audit Committee and the Nomination Committee of the Company.
 He is a practicing solicitor in Hong Kong.
-Mr. Chung is serving on several advisory committees of the government of the HKSAR.
-Mr. Chung is also an independent non-executive director of S E A Holdings Limited and a nonexecutive director of Chow Sang Sang Holdings International Limited.
+Mr. Chung is serving as consultant to numerous commercial enterprises, local district associations, trade unions, owners corporations and building management professional associations.
+Mr. Chung is also an independent non-executive director of S E A Holdings Limited and a non-executive director of Chow Sang Sang Holdings International Limited.

-Mr. Chan Fai Yue, Leo, aged 74, was appointed as an Independent Non-executive Director of the Company in September 2004.
+Mr. Chan Fai Yue, Leo, aged 75, was appointed as an Independent Non-executive Director of the Company in September 2004.
 Mr. Chan is also a chairman of the Nomination Committee and a member of each of the Remuneration Committee and Audit Committee of the Company.
 Mr. Chan is a member of The Hong Kong Institute of Directors.
 Mr. Chan has over 20 years of experience in Hong Kong stock market and manufacturing industry.
 He was exposed to the trading and finance field during his early years in Japan.
 He is a director of a paint manufacturing company in Bangkok, Thailand.